Ark Invest: History

-The company also maintains three index funds: the 3D Printing ETF, launched in 2016, the Israel Innovative Technology ETF, launched in 2017, and the Transparency ETF, launched in 2021.
+The company also maintains two index funds: the 3D Printing ETF, launched in 2016, and the Israel Innovative Technology ETF, launched in 2017.
+It formerly maintained the Transparency ETF, launched in 2021.
+In July 2022, ARK announced that it would shutter the Transparency ETF (CTRU), effective July 31, 2022, after it was notified that Transparency Global would stop calculating the Transparency Index.

 In November 2020, Resolute Investment Managers announced it would exercise its option to acquire a majority stake in the company.
 However, in December 2020, Cathie Wood repurchased the option, maintaining control of the company, while continuing to use Resolute's distribution services, obtaining financing from Eldridge Industries.
 Resolute Investment remains a minority shareholder.

 In December 2020, the Innovation ETF became the largest actively managed ETF, with $17 billion in assets under management and a 170% return in 2020.
 On January 11, 2021, the company became one of the top 10 issuers of exchange-traded funds.

 In June 2021, the firm filed to create a bitcoin ETF under the ticker ARKB, pending approval of the SEC, which had yet to approve any ETF based on the asset.
+They re-filed to launch the spot bitcoin ETF in the US on April 25, 2023; it was approved on January 10, 2024, and began trading the following day.

 In October 2021, the firm moved its office from New York City to St. Petersburg, Florida.

+On September 19, 2023, ARK Invest announced expansion into Europe, acquiring Rize ETF Limited ("Rize ETF"), Europe's first specialist thematic ETF issuer.
+The Rize ETF brand was phased out and transitioned to "ARK Invest Europe."
+ARK Invest Europe offers three ARK-branded active UCITS ETFs and seven Rize-branded index ETFs.

+Ark Investment sold $47.9 million worth of Coinbase shares - 137,075 shares between June 30 and July 2, 2025 - after the stock surged 37% in the past month.
+Despite the sale, Coinbase remains the second-largest holding in Ark’s flagship Innovation ETF, accounting for 8.4% of the portfolio.
+Ark’s funds have rebounded in 2025, with ARKK up 23.4% year-to-date, far outpacing the S&P 500’s 6.8% gain.